wieslawsoltes/DxfParser/guide.md

 - **Object Count**: If an entity has child objects, the total number of descendant objects is shown.
 - **Data Size**: The total length of all text data within the entity (including properties and nested children).
 - Columns are resizable via the header drag handles.

+Notes:
+- End markers (e.g., `ENDSEC`, `ENDBLK`, `ENDTAB`, `ENDOBJ`, `SEQEND`) appear in the tree when present; an `EOF` marker is shown when found.
+- If a container’s closing marker is missing in the source, a synthetic end marker may be shown to preserve structure.

 ### 3.2.
 Row Expansion
 - **Arrow Icons (► / ▼)**: Click the small arrow in the “Line” column to expand or collapse child items.
 Entities like `SECTION`, `BLOCK`, or `TABLE` contain children and can be expanded further.